donapieppo/cmsino/README.md

 # Cmsino

 Cms rails gem (Rails Engine) for developers in its smallest form possible.
-Not usable now :-)
+Not usable now unless you want to help developing :-)

 ## Installation